Set up config modifiers

 3. By default, the search bar and filters display, along with any logs from the last seven days.
 Use search terms, filters, or both to find a log from the subscription you want to link a config modifier to.
 Click the relevant log in the list.

 4. The log details display on the right, which includes the log ID and the processing stages the log went through.
 Click the Log inspector button.
-You wont see this option if youre not assigned to an engineer or support role.

 5. Log inspector runs and opens a new page with the source, destination, timestamp, and operation details (review operation types).
 Operations display in their sequential processing order.